Bezno

 Bezno (/cs/) is a market town in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Etymology

 The name is derived from the Czech word bez, i.e. 'elderberry'.

 Geography

 Bezno is located about 9 km southwest of Mladá Boleslav and 34 km northeast of Prague.
-It lies in a flat landscape of the Jizera Table.
+It lies in a flat landscape in the Jizera Table.
 In the centre of Bezno is a fishpond called Kal.

 History

 The first written mention of Bezno is from 1088.
 From 1460 to 1694, Bezno was owned by the knights of Bzenský of Proruba.
 The greatest development occurred during the rule of the Pachta family, who bought Bezno is 1742.
 They had built here a new castle and had rebuilt the church.

 Transport

 The I/16 road, which connects the D10 motorway with Mělník, passes through the municipality.